ENOUGH Already With Resort Fees! 3 Tricks to Ease the Pain of Paying Them!

 When all else fails and you’re forced to pay a resort fee it’s good to have a stash of credit card rewards you can use to offset the charge.

 Capital One Venture miles can really come in handy for these types of travel charges.
 Just pay the charge with a Capital One Venture card.
 Then, you have 90 days to log-in to your online account, find the travel purchase, and “erase” it with your miles.

 You can earn lots of Venture miles by signing-up for Capital One credit cards!

 The Capital One® Venture® Rewards Credit Card comes with 50,000 Venture miles after you spend $3,000 on purchases within 3 months of account opening.
 You’ll also earn 2 Venture miles per $1 on all purchases!
-The card comes with a $95 annual fee, waived the first year.
+The card comes with a $95 annual fee.
 Here’s our full review of the Capital One Venture card.